 The conference is not politically biased.
 Rather, it should be seen as an opportunity to access information that is not readily available.
 Today the world has become smaller with the invention of the internet and jet travel.
 As such, we are of the belief that there is nothing more empowering and more effective than people having an opportunity to network and collaborate.
 The conference vision for this event is to embrace the philosophy of First Nations community-controlled and mainstream service providers through promoting an informative forum of research, health education and training of staff for the betterment of Indigenous health.

 To engage in partnerships with mutual respect

 In 8 years, the closing the gap initiative has had mixed results

 We still have an Indigenous life expectancy of around 10 years less than mainstream Australians

 The past decade has seen a 70 per cent increase in Indigenous students undertaking Higher Education

 Employment targets not met

-Many Indigenous Health Targets were falling short off the mark
+Many Indigenous Health Targets were falling short of the mark

-The Federal Government has made a commitment to create more opportunities for Indigenous Australians to
+The Federal Government has made a commitment to creating more opportunities for Indigenous Australians to